BoxianWang/cs77-final-project/README.md

 ## Elliot Potter, Boxian Wang, Eric (Spencer) Warezak
 ## CUDA/C++ ray tracer

+## BUILDING AND RUNNING

+To build the ray tracer with all advanced features from Book 1 and 2, in `cuda/cmake-build-debug`, run `cmake ..`.
+Then `make trace`.
+This produces an exectuable `trace` which can be run via `./trace > out.ppm` to output a scene.
+Note that scene must be manually selected by changing the switch statement in `main.cu` and re-compiled.
+Note that the switch statement for camera angle must also be changed to match the scene.

 ## ===========CODE STRUCTURE============
 1. All CUDA code is in the `/cuda` directory.
 2. All C++ code is in the `cpp` directory